-If you’re enrolled in Medicare Parts A and B and have recently suffered an injury or been diagnosed with a disability causing limited mobility, you may be covered for a wheelchair or power-operated scooter.
+If you’re enrolled in Medicare and have an injury or illness causing limited mobility, you may be covered for a wheelchair or power-operated scooter.

-Medicare considers these devices as Durable Medical Equipment, or DME, and will only cover one of these for in-home use.
+Medicare considers these devices as Durable Medical Equipment, or DME, and will only cover these for in-home use.

 Medicare and Wheelchair Coverage